-Sense of meaning in work.—Sense of meaning in work was measured by two items from the sense of meaning in work scale that was developed by Oren (2005).
-Responses rated on a 5-point Likert scale (very strongly disagree to very strongly agree).
-Oren (2005) reported a good internal consistency; Cronbach’s α of .82.
+Sense of meaning in work.—Sense of meaning in work was measured using two items from a scale developed by Oren (2005) to measure the sense of meaning in work.
+Responses are rated on a 5-point Likert scale (“very strongly disagree” to “very strongly agree”).
+Oren (2005) reported a good internal consistency, with a Cronbach’s α of .82.
 In the current study, the scale showed adequate internal reliability (Cronbach’s α = .68).

-Professional self-esteem.—Professional self-esteem was assessed using three items from The Professional Self-Esteem Scale (Carmel 1997).
-The questionnaire includes eight items (e.g., “Generally, I’m sure that my professional knowledge and skills are on a very high level”) assessing professional self-esteem.
-Each item is rated on a 5-point scale ranging between 1 (not true) to 5 (very true).
-The higher the item average, the higher is the worker’s self-esteem.
-Previous study reported alpha coefficient reliability of .88 (Finzi-Dottan & Kormosh 2016).
+Professional self-esteem.—Professional self-esteem was assessed using three items from the Professional Self-Esteem Scale (Carmel 1997).
+The questionnaire includes eight items assessing professional self-esteem (e.g., “Generally, I’m sure that my professional knowledge and skills are on a very high level”).
+Each item is rated on a 5-point scale ranging between 1 (“not true”) to 5 (“very true”).
+The higher the item average, the higher the worker’s self-esteem.
+A previous study using the scale reported an alpha coefficient reliability of .88 (Finzi-Dottan and Kormosh 2016).
 In the current study, the scale showed good internal reliability (Cronbach’s α = .80).

-Role ambiguity.—Role ambiguity was measured by three items from the Role Ambiguity scale (Rizzo et al. 1970), which is the most widely used role stressor measure (Bowling et al. 2017).
-Participants were asked to indicate their agreement with the three items that measure the degree of role ambiguity on the job.
-Responses were made along a six-point Likert scale.
+Role ambiguity.—Role ambiguity was measured using three items from the Role Ambiguity Scale (Rizzo et al. 1970), which is the most widely used measure of role stressors (Bowling et al. 2017).
+Participants were asked to indicate their agreement with the three items that measured the degree of role ambiguity on the job.
+Responses were made along a 6-point Likert scale.
 A composite role ambiguity score was calculated by averaging the responses.
 High scores indicate higher levels of role ambiguity.
 In the current study, the scale showed good internal reliability (Cronbach’s α = .80).

-Job insecurity.—Job insecurity is conceptualized as the subjectively perceived and undesired possibility to lose the present job in the future, as well as the fear or worries related to this possibility of job loss (Elst et al. 2014).
+Job insecurity.—Job insecurity is conceptualized as the subjectively perceived and undesired possibility of losing one’s present job in the future, including fears or worries related to the possibility of such job loss (Elst et al. 2014).
 Job insecurity was measured using two items from the Job Insecurity Scale, a scale originally developed by De Witte (2000).
-Respondents were asked to rate these items on a 5-point Likert type scale, ranging from 1 (‘‘strongly disagree’’) to 5 (‘‘strongly agree’’).
-The job insecurity scale can is considered as valid and reliable instruments to measure job insecurity (Elst et al. 2014).
+Respondents were asked to rate these items on a 5-point Likert type scale, ranging from 1 (“strongly disagree”) to 5 (“strongly agree”).
+The Job Insecurity Scale is considered a valid and reliable instrument for measuring job insecurity (Elst et al. 2014).
 In the current study, the scale showed adequate internal reliability (Cronbach’s α = .65).

-Perceived organisational support.—A three item shortened version of the Survey of Perceived Organisational Support (Eisenberger et al. 1986) was used to measure perceived organisational support.
-Response options ranged from (1) `strongly disagree’ to (5) `strongly agree.’
-Worley et al. (2009) reported excellent reliability and in the current study, the scale showed also good internal reliability (Cronbach’s α = .81).
+Perceived organizational support.—A three-item shortened version of the Survey of Perceived Organizational Support (Eisenberger et al. 1986) was used to measure perceived organizational support.
+Response options ranged from 1 (“strongly disagree”) to 5 (“strongly agree”).
+Worley and colleagues (2009) reported the scale’s excellent reliability, and in the current study, the scale showed also good internal reliability (Cronbach’s α = .81).

-Perceived social support.—Perceived social support was measured by the four items from the Multidimensional Scale of Perceived Social Support (Zimet et al. 1988).
+Perceived social support.—Perceived social support was measured using the four items from the Multidimensional Scale of Perceived Social Support (Zimet et al. 1988).
 It measures perceived social support from family, friends, and a significant other.
-The scale is a subjectively completed brief instrument consisting of a total of 12 items rated on a 5-point Likert scale (very strongly disagree to very strongly agree), with higher scores reflective of greater perceived social support.
+The scale is a subjectively completed brief instrument consisting of a total of 12 items rated on a 5-point Likert scale (“very strongly disagree” to “very strongly agree”), with higher scores reflective of greater perceived social support.
 The scale showed good internal reliability, and the factor analysis confirmed the subscale structure of the measure (Dahlem et al. 1991).
 In the current study, the scale showed excellent internal reliability (Cronbach’s α = .94).